Neosperience/TJBinder/README.md

 How does it work?
 -----------------

-`TJBinder` heavily uses the [Key-Value Observering][7] technology provided by iOS and OS-X. Key-Value Observing "allows objects to be notified of changes to specified properties of other objects". `TJBinder` adds a category on  `UIView` that defines the `bindTo` property that is the entry point for `TJBinder`.
+`TJBinder` adds a category on  `UIView` that defines the `bindTo` property that is the entry point for `TJBinder`.
 If you add "User Defined Runtime Attributes" to a view object in Interface Builder then at runtime, when the view is instantiated, IB will call the setter or getter method of these properties of your view via Key-Value Coding.

 Specifying `bindTo` as the first element of the key path will cause the `bindTo` method to be called right after the `UIView` object is instantiated and configured by Interface Builder. `bindTo` will create an associated object for the view with the type of `BindProxy` where the rest of the binding mechanism is implemented.